Central Library: Children's Library

 • If you are hoping to visit one of our branches please contact the specific branch directly.

-• To schedule a class visit with the Norman B. Leventhal Map & Education Center, please review their K-12 education page and contact them with the information provided.
+• To schedule a class visit with the Norman B. Leventhal Map & Education Center, see the Education page of their website and contact them directly.

 • See our Central Library Tours page for more information.